FTBpro/count-von-count/README.md

      ]
    ```

-   and now lets write the Lua code for this custom function in `lib/redis/voncount.lua`:
+   Now lets write the Lua code for this custom function in `lib/redis/voncount.lua`:
    ```lua
    ----------------- Custom Methods -------------------------